StudentBlake/XCI-Explorer/README.md

 ## Special Thanks
 * klks - CARD2, hash validation and bug fixes
 * garoxas - Game revision, QoL changes and bug fixes
+* CodingKoopa, zzpong, and everyone else that's helped this project!

-## Disclaimer
+## Disclaimers
-* This is not my original work.
-I just made minor changes with the help of others.
+* This is not my original work
+* Some code may be unfinished and unoptimized
+* Please use at your own risk!